SUSE/fissile-stemcell-openSUSE/README.md

+# IMPORTANT!
+THIS STEMCELL VERSION ONLY WORKS WITH THE CF-OPERATOR
+# IT DOESN'T WORK WITH SCF-V2 AND FISSILE BASED ON ROLE-MANIFESTS

 # fissile-stemcell-openSUSE

 This repository is intended to be used as base for creating fissile[1] docker[2] stemcells to be deployed on Cloud Foundry[3].